Science Inspired Baby Names – from Venus to Neon

 We analysed Office for National Statistics data from 1996 to 2020 and aimed to find the most popular male, female, and unisex names related to science.
-We looked at the three topics mentioned above; astronomy, chemistry, and geology, alongside investigating the use of women in science as baby-name inspiration.
+We looked at three topics (astronomy, chemistry, and geology) alongside investigating the use of women in science as baby-name inspiration.

 Ahh, the majesty of a twinkling night sky – full of stars, and all of the mysteries it holds.
 For many of us, space is something that fascinates us – so it’s easy to see why some choose to take inspiration from astronomy when choosing a name for their little one.

 We took a look at baby names inspired by planets, space, and moons, to find some names that are totally out of this world!
-Interestingly, our research showed that there have been more babies named after astronomy over time.
+Interestingly, our research showed that more parents have named their babies after astronomy over time.

 Space is no longer the final frontier – it is now right amongst us.
-In 1996, there were 48 babies given astronomy-inspired names.
-In 2020’s figures, there were an astonishing 2,506 babies named after space – that’s 2,458 more little Jupiters and Venuses running around in just over 20 years.
+In 1996, parents gave astronomy-inspired names to just 48 babies.
+In 2020’s figures, there were an astonishing 2,506 babies named after space – that’s 2,458 more in just over 20 years.

-The most popular female astronomy baby name in 1996 was Star, with 19 babies being given this name.
+The most popular female astronomy name in 1996 was Star, which parents chose 19 times.
 In 2020, the most popular female name was Luna, with 1,216 newborn girls being born with this name.
-Luna is by far the most popular female science-related baby name since 1996, with 7,137 baby girls in total given this name.
-Saying that I’m yet to meet one!
+Since 1996, Luna has become by far the most popular female science-related baby name, with parents naming 7,137 baby girls Luna.
+Saying that, I’m yet to meet one!

 Interestingly, most of the astronomy-related names that we found were female names, with only one being exclusively male.

 Strangely, the four chemistry names for babies that we managed to find are all boys’ names.
-The most popular was Calvin, with 2,438 baby boys being given this name.
-Parents may not realise the significance of Melvin Calvin’s contributions to biochemistry when picking out the name for their little darling, having perhaps looked no further than their underwear drawer for inspiration.
+Parents gave the name Calvin to 2,438 baby boys, making it the most popular.
+They may not realise the significance of Melvin Calvin’s contributions to biochemistry when picking out the name for their little darling.
 However, we’re sure that, as these little Calvins learn more about their namesake in school, their pride in the name will only grow.

 In the future, we hope to see more little girls running around with chemistry-inspired names, like Maggie, short for Magnesium.
 It’s certainly one way to make your child stand out from the get-go!

-The total figures for each baby boy’s name were:
+The total figures for each chemistry-inspired baby name were:

 We also researched statistics for names such as Argon, Cobalt, and Nickel but were unable to find any record of babies with these names.
 The thought of new parents proudly introducing little baby Argon doesn’t really inspire that new-baby squeal, so it’s easy to see why these names might be lacking at the moment!